Rock 'n' Roller Coaster: Pre-show

 The pre-show of the attraction was modified over time.
-The most recent version features band member Joe Perry asking Chris, the Disney cast member in the pre-show, to grab his black Les Paul guitar.
-The cast member in the pre-show area then proceeds to pick up and remove a black guitar signed by Joe Perry from the set.
-The pre-show film also includes a roadie saying "Hey, Joe, I'll get it for ya." in the background as a backup, in the event that a cast member is not available to participate.
+One version featured band member Joe Perry asking Chris to grab his black Les Paul guitar, which prompted a cast member in the pre-show area to phyisically pick up and remove a black guitar signed by Joe Perry from the set.
+As a backup, and in the event that a cast member was not available to participate, the pre-show film instead had an on-screen roadie appear on the side, saying "Hey, Joe, I'll get it for ya"; this version of the pre-show remained until the last day of operation, while the physically present pre-show Chris was rarely done.